nlnzcollservices/harvester_manager/secrets_method.md

 Its a simple text file.

-It must contain the heading
+It must contain the section heading and then any secrets labelled accordingly.

     [configuration]

-and then any secrets labelled accordingly.

      my_api_key =  123456789abcdefg
      sprsh = https://docs.google.com/spreadsheets/d/12345678990qwerty
+     instagram_username = ABCD
+     instgram_password = 1234

 ### the python code